Remember the Kissing Hand Necklace that Allie posted on No Time for Flashcards earlier this year?

 Her idea was to create something that she and her young son could wear when she was away from home, especially on a trip for several days and nights.

 I loved the idea.
 I loved the necklaces.

-I have a hard time leaving Grace.
-I have a hard time leaving her at preschool every day, and I have a harder time leaving her over night.
+I have such a hard time leaving Grace.
+I have a hard time leaving her at preschool every day, and I have a harder time leaving her overnight.
 A blogging conference requiring air fare and several nights away from home leaves us both a wreck.

 Because Grace has spent time in person with Allie’s son, I showed her the pictures of Allie and her son making their Kissing Hands necklaces.
 She thought it was a great idea and dubbed them Smoochie Hands.

 I followed Allie’s Kissing Hand Necklace instructions with just a couple of changes.
 (Click over to her site for a fully illustrated set of instructions.)

 - I was shocked at the price of Shrinky Dinks, and I didn’t want to waste a sheet if my tracing didn’t come out how I wanted it to.
 I traced Grace’s hand and my hand onto a piece of plain white paper, making sure they are both the same hand and facing the same direction.

 - Once I got our hands the way I wanted them, I traced my own hand onto a sheet of Shrinky Dinks using a hot pink Sharpie.
 I traced Grace’s hand inside my own, using the same marker.

 - I repeated the step above with a purple marker for the hand Grace would color.